Chart Color Schemes

 Health data shows relatively positive outcomes for Champion Lakes residents.

-The prevalence of common health conditions is quite low across both younger and older age cohorts.
-Approximately 54% (~1,159 people) of the total population has private health cover.
-The most common medical conditions in the area are arthritis and asthma, affecting 8.7 and 7.9% of residents respectively.
-A total of 68.4% of residents declared themselves completely clear of medical ailments, compared to 72.1% across Greater Perth.
-As of 2016 data, 19.8% (428 people) of residents are aged 65 and over, which is higher than the 12.8% in Greater Perth.
+Prevalence of common health conditions is quite low across both younger and older age cohorts.
+The rate of private health cover is approximately 54% of the total population (~988 people), leading that of the average SA2 area.
+The most common medical conditions in the area are arthritis and asthma, impacting 8.7 and 7.9% of residents respectively.
+68.4% of residents declared themselves completely clear of medical ailments, compared to 72.1% across Greater Perth.
+As of 2016 data, 19.6% of residents are aged 65 and over (362 people), which is higher than the 12.8% in Greater Perth.
 Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health